 Spravato is also FDA-approved in conjunction with an oral antidepressant for treating depressive symptoms in adults with major depressive disorder who have acute suicidal ideation or behavior.
 This application addresses the critical need for rapid symptom relief in psychiatric emergencies.

 However, Spravato isn’t appropriate for everyone.
 It requires careful patient selection and medical supervision.
-You wouldn’t be a candidate if you have hypersensitivity to esketamine or ketamine, certain cardiovascular conditions that make blood pressure increases risky, or a history of substance use disorder involving stimulants or hallucinogens without adequate recovery support.
+You likely would not be a candidate if you have hypersensitivity to esketamine or ketamine, certain cardiovascular conditions that make blood pressure increases risky, or a history of substance use disorder involving stimulants or hallucinogens without adequate recovery support.

 The Benefits of Spravato for Treatment-Resistant Depression